 The town hall was built in 1873 by the architect Lequeux, and was enlarged in 1905 with the addition of a hall for ceremonies and events decorated by Jean-Joseph Enders.
 The wedding hall features four paintings made in 1917 by Maton-Wicart on the theme of families and weddings.
 The statue of Danielle Casanova built in 1956 is the work of the sculptor Georges Salendre, it evokes heroines of the Resistance and the first convoy of women deported from the station Fort de Romainville in January 1943 to the Auschwitz camp.
 Restored in 1994, this former school Abbey Houël is today the school college of the same name.
 The former building, constructed in 1870 by the architect Lequeux as a public school for girls was protected.
 It has a remarkable facade.

 Visit Romainville : The church Saint-Luc-des-Grands-Champs (1931) concrete facade and brick cladding, the dispensary Louise-Michel (1936) in brick and decorated with bas-reliefs on the theme of medicine, the ensemble of HBM modest housing complex dating from 1936, the school Charcot-Barbusse, red brick, with bas-reliefs by the sculptor Rondest.

 What to see around Romainville: various visits are proposed all year long in the territory of Est Ensemble and Seine-Saint-Denis.
-Participate in open days : company visits, urban walks, navigate on Ourcq canal, enjoy the backstage of shows and concerts.
+Participate in open days : company visits, urban walks, navigate on the Canal de l'Ourcq, enjoy the backstage of shows and concerts.